Zossed in Space

 Zossed in Space is an action video game written by Jyym Pearson for the TRS-80 and published by Adventure International in 1981.

 Gameplay

-In Zossed in Space the player collects trading units and elminates enemy ships in many sectors of space.
+In Zossed in Space the player collects trading units and eliminates enemy ships in many sectors of space.

 Reception

 John L. Vogel reviewed the game for Computer Gaming World, and stated that "This is the kind of game you can introduce to a visitor with only a couple of minutes instruction, as well as play yourself on a continuing basis.
 If you find yourself stuffing too many quarters into arcade machines, this is a fairly good alternative."